The citrus fruits are called “Kankitsu”.

 “Ao” means blue.
 Japanese describes youthful things as “Blue”.
 It is used in both good and bad meanings.

 Therefore, a youthful green color is often called “Blue”.
+When I was a child, It was confused blue or green!

 Anyway, It is unique bitterness of Yuzu and uses as a condiment.
 The diameter is 4-5cm, bigger than Sudachi.